bnu05pp/gStoreD/README.md

 `# mpiexec -f host_file_name -n host_number + 1 ./gloadD db_name rdf_triple_file_name internal_vertices_file_name`

+Each line in the file of the internal vertices consists of two parts: the first part is the URI of an resouce, and the second part is the identifier of the partition that the resouce belongs to.
+The tab "\t" is used as the separator.

 For example, we build a database from dbpedia_example_distgStore.n3 which can be found in example folder.

     [root@master Gstore]# mpiexec -f host.txt -n 5 ./gloadD db_dbpedia_example_distgStore ./example/dbpedia_example_distgStore.n3 ./example/dbpedia_example_distgStore_internal.TXT